 The Open School has no religious affiliation.Go to top ▴

-Tuition is determined on a sliding scale.
+We use an indexed tuition model to better serve our families.
 See our Tuition page for details.Go to top ▴

 The teen years are the time when kids are really figuring out who they are and what their place is in the world.
 It is during this time that they begin to think about what they want to do with their lives.
 At The Open School, teenagers are given the space and time to explore their passions and delve deeply into topics that interest them.
 Some of them acquire specialized talents and start doing productive work years before their peers in conventional schools.
 The rest develop self-knowledge and become comfortable in their own skin, which is the paramount work of being a teen.
 When they reach college age, they know what their goals are and can make informed decisions about how to achieve those goals, whether that means going to college or doing something else.Go to top ▴